helm/helm/docs/charts.md

 icon: A URL to an SVG or PNG image to be used as an icon (optional).
 appVersion: The version of the app that this contains (optional).
 This needn't be SemVer.
 deprecated: Whether this chart is deprecated (optional, boolean)
-helmVersion: The version of Tiller that this chart requires.
-This should be expressed as a SemVer range: ">2.0.0" (optional)
 ```

 If you are familiar with the `Chart.yaml` file format for Helm Classic, you will